Cholo (subculture): Reclamation

 In the 1960s, the Chicano Movement turned the term cholo into a way to express Chicano pride and identity.
-Since then, it has been more widely reclaimed among Latinos of mixed heritage.
+Since then, it has been more widely reclaimed among Meso-Americans of mixed heritage.

 Style

 Cholo

 Cholo style is often associated with wearing some combination of a tartan, flannel, or Pendleton shirt buttoned at the top over a white T-shirt or tanktop, a hair net over short hair combed straight back or a shaved head, a bandana tied around the head and pulled down just above the eyes, reverse baseball caps, dark sunglasses, loose-fitting khaki pants (chinos) or shorts, long chains, long socks, white tennis shoes, and stylized tattoos.
 The style has been described as both a necessity and a style of empowerment.
 Cholo style represents a large part of cholo subculture, although it does not represent it in its totality.
 Cholo style has been identified as combining the loose-fitting comfort of the traditional huipil and baggy draping of the zoot suit donned by the pachuco.

 Adopting cholo style has also been identified as a way for youths to assert their Chicano identity, especially for those who are only English-speaking.
 James Diego Vigil analyzes how some barrios in the United States that were predominately Spanish-speaking in the 1960s became mostly English-speaking by the 1980s.
 Some use cholo style to deny their anglicization or cultural assimilation as well as to separate themselves from affiliating with Mexican migrants.
 As stated by Vigil, "much of this interethnic friction revolves around ... competition for scarce job resources, especially between members of the depressed underclass and desperate immigrants."
 However, it is also cultural, with "Mexicans making fun of a Chicano's inability to speak 'proper' Spanish and conversely" Chicanos and cholos sometimes using interethnic pejoratives against Mexican migrants, such as "chuntaro" and "wetback."

 Cholo style graffiti is a unique writing and lettering style.
 The artist Chaz uses a calligraphic variant in his works.
 Retna's work is inspired by Cholo letters.
 This designation may also be associated with black ink tattoos, commonly involving calligraphy and art.
 A cholo might also stereotypically own a lowrider.
 Another staple of cholo fashion is long hair tied into braids as depicted by actor Danny Trejo.

 The cholo/a subculture has spread to cities in the United States with large Chicano or Latino populations, including New York City.
-It has also been adopted as a subculture in Japan and has been introduced to Mexico (such as in Nogales, Sonora, and Mexico City) in a modified form as documented in the 2015 photo documentary book Cholumbianos by Amanda Watkins.
+It has also been adopted as a subculture in Thailand as well as in Japan and has been introduced to Mexico (such as in Nogales, Sonora, and Mexico City) in a modified form as documented in the 2015 photo documentary book Cholumbianos by Amanda Watkins.